daithimarkham/Programming-for-Data-Analysis-Project-2019/README.md

 • Repository, ReadMe and Gitignore created.

-**Please find in the Jupyter Notebook file, a simulated dataset based on a phenomena, will is absenteeism in this case.**
+**Please find in the Jupyter Notebook file, a simulated dataset based on a phenomena, which is based on absenteeism from the workplace.**